Madge Bellamy: Films

 Bellamy's breakout role was as the title character in the 1922 film adaptation of the 1869 novel Lorna Doone.
 She thereafter became known as "the exquisite Madge" (Artist Penrhyn Stanlaws later called her "The Most Beautiful Girl in America"), and was cast in several melodramas by Ince.
 In 1924, Bellamy's contract with Ince ended and she signed with Fox Film Corporation where she would stay for the next five years.
 While at Fox, she appeared in two films for John Ford, The Iron Horse (1924) and Lightnin'.
 By 1925, Bellamy began encountering difficulties due to several "artistic differences" she had with studio executives.
 That year, she refused to accept a role in the highly successful silent epic Ben-Hur.
-She later attributed her career decline due to her own choice of wanting to appear in light comedy and flapper roles that showcased her looks instead of more demanding roles.
+She later attributed her career decline to her own choice of wanting to appear in light comedy and flapper roles that showcased her looks instead of more demanding roles.

 In 1927, Fox executive Winfield Sheehan, with whom Bellamy was having an affair, attempted to cast her in the lead role of "Diane" in the romantic drama 7th Heaven.
 Bellamy later told author Anthony Slide that she was in fact cast as "Diane", but was replaced by Janet Gaynor (who won the first Academy Award for Best Actress for her work in the film) when she was in France shooting exterior shots.
-Bellamy instead appeared in romantic comedy Very Confidential, in which she appeared as a model who impersonates a famous female sports figure.
+Bellamy instead appeared in the romantic comedy Very Confidential, in which she appeared as a model who impersonates a famous female sports figure.
 In 1928, Bellamy was cast in Fox's first part-talking film, Mother Knows Best The film was an adaptation of Edna Ferber's novel of the same name and features Bellamy as Sally Quail, a stage performer whose life is dominated by her overbearing stage mother "Ma Quail" (Louise Dresser).
 In the musical sequences, Bellamy impersonated several popular performers of the day including Anna Held, Sir Harry Lauder, and Al Jolson singing "My Mammy" in blackface.
 Reviews for the film were generally positive with critics noting that Bellamy's voice was weak.